-The biggest fraud in olive oil today is leading consumers to believe it’s all "fake."
+The biggest fraud in olive oil today is the stories leading consumers to believe it’s all "fake."
 This is simply not true, as an independent study done by the Food and Drug Administration (FDA) proves.
-So what are the facts, and where do these myths of olive oil fraud come from?
+So what are the facts, and where do these myths of olive oil fraud come from anyway?

-In 2010, UC Davis Olive Center, an organization created to promote the sale of California olive oil, published a report that was funded by California olive oil producers and companies.
+In 2010, the UC Davis Olive Center, an organization created to promote the sale of California olive oil, published a report funded by California olive oil producers and companies.
 The purpose of the report was to make news that would discredit their competition – imported olive oils.
-The now-infamous report claims "69 percent of imported olive oil samples and 10 percent of California olive oil samples labeled as extra virgin olive oil failed to meet the IOC/USDA sensory standards for extra virgin olive oil."
+The now-infamous report claimed "69 percent of imported olive oil samples and 10 percent of California olive oil samples labeled as extra virgin olive oil failed to meet the IOC/USDA sensory standards for extra virgin olive oil."
 In layman's terms, this means these samples failed a taste test.
 Sounds pretty fishy that something as subjective as a taste test would be used to determine if an olive oil has been adulterated, doesn't it?

-Are you looking for an olive oil that has been tested for both quality AND purity by an IOC recognized panel and laboratory?
-Look for the North American Olive Oil Association Quality Seal -the ONLY program in the U.S. that includes full lab testing for purity.
+Indeed, today many of the top-selling imported olive oil brands take part in the NAOOA’s AboutOliveOil.org Quality Seal program through which we randomly sample bottles off-the-shelf for testing at International Olive Council-certified labs.
 NAOOA seal brands can be found in just about every supermarket at a wide range of price points.
 Click here for a list of brands who have agreed to regular random off-the shelf testing.